ashish2704/project_dream/README.md

-# Ashish Dream Project
+# Ruby project

-This is first application by Ashish
+This is first application on Ruby

 by Ashish Mohan